josielborges/terraform/README.md

 The project is organized into two main directories:

-- `main-stack`: Responsible for main infrastructure components like SQS queues.
+- `main-stack`: Responsible for main infrastructure components like SQS queues and VPC.
 - `remote-backend-stack`: Sets up the remote state backend (S3 + DynamoDB).

 ![Project Structure](image.png)